AntonKhorev/osm-dwg-helper/README.md

 In order to add a message that is not necessarily the last one in your inbox/outbox take the following steps:

 1. Navigate to an OTRS ticket page.
-2. Open a new browser tab.
-3. In the new tab navigate to the necessary message on the OSM website.
+2. Open a new browser tab and navigate to the necessary message on the OSM website, or just switch to the message tab if it's already open.
-4. Switch back to the tab with an OTRS ticket.
+3. Switch back to the tab with an OTRS ticket.
-5. *Add message from/to username to ticket* links should appear in the extension panel.
+4. *Add message from/to username to ticket* links should appear in the extension panel.
 Click one of those links.

+### Add unread reports to tickets

+Sometimes, after creating a ticket, you discover another issue about the same thing or that new reports got added to the original issue.
+In order to add these reports to a ticket, use *Add unread reports from issue* in the extension panel.
+Using it is similar to adding an already posted OSM message.
+The panel entry appears when you switch from an issue tab to a ticket tab when the issue contains unread ("new") reports.
+The reports, like messages, can be added as either a ticket note or a pending item, with subject and body similar to the ones you get by creating a ticket.
+After the reports are added, the issue gets commented with a link to the ticket, again similar to what happens when creating a ticket.
+You'll have to resolve the issue to turn unread reports into read ones that won't be picked up by this extension feature.

 ### Quick messages from issues